kaliop/ezdocker-stack/Readme.md

 Note: if you get an error about SSH_AUTH_SOCK, see point 2 above
 Note: if any of the images fails to start, check the logs via  `docker logs <image_name>` or `docker-compose logs` to see all logs

+## Updating the Environment

+To pull in the latest changes and restart all the containers, just run:

+    ./stack.sh update

+*NB:* this will apply any changes coming from the git repository which contains the definition of the stack, but it will not update the base Docker images in use.
+If the base images have been updated, because of eg. known security vulnerabilities, it is recommended to rebuild all the containers by stopping them and the running:

+    docker-compose build --pull

+Note that this might take a while and need a lot of disk space.
+Remove unused container images to free some space.

 ## Changing the environment configuration

 The stack configuration is mainly managed by the `docker-compose.yml` file, which is ignored in GIT.